-For this reflection, you should video record yourself teaching at your partner organization (for a total of ~30-45 minutes of continuous recording).
+For this reflection, you should video record yourself teaching at your teaching site (for a total of ~30-45 minutes of continuous recording).
 You will then watch your performance and reflect on your strengths and weaknesses as they are illustrated in the video.
 You will also be asked to respond to a series of questions meant to help you analyze the lesson itself, your interaction with students and their interaction with each other, and your general teaching style.
-The video must be submitted to me, preferably as a YouTube link (you can set the upload as private so that the video is only viewable by you and me), along with your written reflection.
-After you submit this assignment, please set up a meeting with me to discuss your teaching performance and your associated reflection.
+The video must be submitted to me, preferably as a YouTube link (you can set the upload as private so that the video is only viewable by you and me), along with a detailed lesson plan for the class you recorded and your written reflection.
+After you submit this assignment, please set up a meeting with me to discuss your teaching performance, lesson plan, and reflection.

-Reflection 4: Feedback follow-up (due two weeks after our meeting related to Reflection 3) Two weeks after your meeting with me about your teaching video, you should submit a reflection discussing how your self-observation and the feedback you received from me (as well as from peers/colleagues, if you choose to share with them) have impacted your teaching.
+Reflection 4: Feedback follow-up (due two weeks after our meeting related to Reflection 3) Two weeks after your meeting with me about your teaching video, you should submit a reflection discussing how your self-observation and the feedback you received from me (as well as from peers/colleagues, if you choose to share with them) have affected your teaching.
 How has the experience influenced your teaching?
 What are you doing differently as a result of this feedback?

-Reflection 5: Summary reflection (due 5/10)
+Reflection 5: Summary reflection (due 5/7)

 At the end of the course, you will be asked to synthesize the things you have learned throughout the semester.
-This summary reflection should be about 1000 words.
+This summary reflection should be 1000-1500 words.
 In this reflection, you should not just provide a summary of what happened in your class(es).
 Rather, you should discuss things like (i) what this experience has taught you about second language learning and teaching, (ii) how you have developed as a teacher, and (iii) any challenges you faced and what you did to address these challenges.

 Resume and Teaching Statement (20% of your overall grade): Two of the most common items that are requested in applications for teaching positions are (i) a Resume and (ii) a Statement of Teaching Philosophy.
 As a requirement for this course, you will create versions of these documents, which you can then adapt for job applications in the future.
 Initial versions of these documents should be submitted by 3/26.
-I will provide feedback, which you should integrate before your final submission of these documents at the end of the semester, by 5/8.
+I will provide feedback, which you should integrate before your final submission of these documents at the end of the semester (5/7).